Skip to main content

 Elissa Brewer, CAMS

-Elissa Brewer is a Risk Management Consultant with Abrigo in the Advisory Services Group.
-She has over 18 years’ experience working in the financial institution and software industry.
-Prior to joining Abrigo, Elissa worked for multiple financial institutions and built their BSA/AML/CFT/OFAC, fraud, and risk management programs from the ground
+Elissa Brewer is a Senior Risk Management Consultant with Abrigo in the Advisory Services Group.
+She has over 20 years’ experience working in the financial institution & software industry.
+She has worked directly with financial institutions and FinTech’s to incorporate manual and automated solutions into their BSA, AML, and Fraud

 Full Bio